-Michelle shares what led her to research retirement and write her book; how identity can make retirement challenging for some people; and what factors influence the timing of when people in different professions tend to retire.
+Michelle shares what led her to research retirement and write her book; how identity can make retirement challenging for some people; and what factors influence the timing of when people in different professions are ready to retire.
 We also discuss how ageism is costing organizations and societies across the world.
-We close with her recommendations, based on her research, on what people who are planning for retirement should keep top of mind.
+We close with her recommendations, based on her research, on what people who are planning for a transition to retirement should keep top of mind.

 Read Michelle’s book Retirement and Its Discontents